oppia/oppia-web-developer-docs/LaCE-onboarding-guide.md

 ![Dummy-Math-Classroom](images/LaCEOnboardingGuide/Dummy-Math-Classroom.png)

 *Note*: If you encounter the error `Server error: 'None Type' object has no attribute 'version'`, do the following steps to fix it.
-1. Make sure the user has release-coordinator role.
+1. Make sure the user has the release-coordinator role.
 If not,
-    * Go to /admin page and under Roles tab assign your username with "release-coordinator" role.
+    * Go to the /admin page, and under the Roles tab, assign your username the "release-coordinator" role.
-2. Go to `/release-coordinator page`, and under the MISC tab, click on `Flush Cache` button.
+2. Go to the `/release-coordinator page`, and under the MISC tab, click on the `Flush Cache` button.

 ![Flush-Cache-Button](images/LaCEOnboardingGuide/Flush-Cache-Button.png)